Where am I? What is this?

 I consider this important-enough work that I’m devoting myself to it full time.
 I am no longer employed by The Week, and nearly everything I write will be appearing here.
 Subscribing supports this effort and makes it possible.
 That’s especially so when you opt for a premium paid subscription.

 But subscribing isn’t an act of charity.
 It gets you everything I write (public as well as private editions of the newsletter) delivered directly to your inbox.
 Those emails invite you to join a conversation about right-of-center politics and ideas.
 I will be leading that conversation with at least three substantial posts per week.
-But subscribers can also take part in it, by following and contributing to discussion threads, interacting with me and other subscribers in the comments sections, and submitting questions I respond to in special posts devoted to that purpose.
+But paid subscribers can also take part in it, by following and contributing to discussion threads, interacting with me and other subscribers in the comments sections, and submitting questions I respond to in special posts devoted to that purpose.
+Paying subscribers also receive podcast-style audio versions of every post delivered in a second email.

 If that sounds a little like we’re building a community here, that’s because we are.
 Please join us.